fondemen/vagrant-kubernetes/README.md

 Default is true.

 #### PORTWORX_USER
 The Portworx User ID.
-This parameter is mandatory if you [enable Portworx](#portworx).
+This parameter is mandatory at cluster creation if you [enable Portworx](#portworx).
 It can be found by:
 - going https://central.portworx.com/specGen and login/register
 - clicking install and run
 - creating a new spec if none exist (parameters are not used in this script)